 - Eggplant and Sweet Red Peppers – Another slimming side dish is this one.
-When you want to adopt a healthy lifestyle, sweet eggplant & red peppers is the best option, great also for detox & vegetarian lifestyle.
+When you want to adopt a healthy lifestyle, sweet eggplant & red peppers are the best option, they are great also for detox & vegetarian lifestyle.

 - Essential Equipment: a grill.

 - As per Cuts of fish, the steaks are the cross-section of a large pan-dressed fish.
 Steaks are 1/2 to 3/4 inch thick.
-Allow 1/4 to 1/3 pound per serving.
+Allow 1/4 to 1/3 pounds per serving.

 I'm sorry you didn't like it 🙁